 Depending on the plan you choose, the insurance company can look back a predetermined amount of time in medical records to see if the illness or injury is due to a previous medical event.
 Most have a lookback period that ranges from 6 months to 3 years (depending on the plan) prior to the effective date of your plan.

 You may also find exclusions for certain activities, like scuba diving.
-Some companies will offer an optional hazardous sports rider that can be selected for an additional premium.
+Some companies will offer an optional Hazardous or Adventure Sports rider that can be selected for an additional premium.
 By adding the rider to the plan, coverage may be offered for certain high-risk activities.